TykTechnologies/tyk-helm-chart/README.md

 > MongoDB is not required for Tyk Community Edition or Hybrid Gateways

 To get started quickly, you can use mongo.yaml and redis.yaml to install MongoDB and Redis inside your k8s cluster, but please note that we don't recommend to use DB's or Redis inside k8s, as this are external entities.
-We're providing this Mongo and Redis charts as an example, so you can quickly have Tyk Pro running.
+We're providing this Mongo and Redis charts as an example, so you can quickly have Tyk running.

 	kubectl create namespace tyk
 	kubectl apply -f mongo.yaml -n tyk